dwave-examples/job-shop-scheduling/job-shop-scheduling/README.rst

 Input
 ~~~~~
-'jobs' dict describes the jobs we're interested in scheduling.
-Namely, the dict
+The jobs dictionary describes the jobs we're interested in scheduling.
+Namely,
-key is the name of the job and the dict value is the ordered list of tasks that
+the dictionary key is the name of the job and the dictionary value is the
-the job must do.
+ordered list of tasks that the job must do.

 It follows the format:
 ::